 One of the best parts of being in Indonesia was ALLLLL THE HEALTHY, WHOLESOME FOOD!
-Living in Korea I’m used to fried foods covered with thick sauces and spicy kimchi flavoured things so the fact that I can order smoothies, quinoa salad, sweet potato fries, and a black rice burrito made my stomach happy.
+Living in Korea I’m used to fried foods covered with thick sauces and spicy kimchi flavoured items so the fact that I can order smoothies, quinoa salad, sweet potato fries, and a black rice burrito made my stomach happy.

 I went a little crazy at Dayu’s Warung because I wanted to eat everything on the menu.
-I don’t think this meal costs more than $12 and the portions were huge.
+I don’t think this meal was more than $12 and the portions were huge.
 If you were wondering, yes I ate all.

 Ok, let me rephrase, it was an awesome experience.
 Truly.
 However, putting my body through physical exuberance at 3AM when I’m used to being asleep was difficult to say the least.
 The trail wasn’t smooth, we had to climb and take giant steps around boulders and gaps to get to the peak.
 Oh, did I mention it was pitch dark AND it started to rain? sigh

 When we got to the top, it was freezing.
 Like, December in Toronto teeth-chattering cold.
-I was only wearing a small sweater and was shaking my bum off.
+I was only wearing a small sweater and shaking my bum off.
 Unfortunately the rain clouds didn’t move for us to properly see the sunrise.
 Kind of a bummer, especially all we went through to get there.

 If you squint, you can sort of see the sun peaking behind the clouds.

 The day after our hike, I walked around the markets on Karna Street.
-Anywhere I go in the world, I LOVE LOVE LOVE going to the local markets.
+Anywhere I go in the world I LOVE LOVE LOVE going to the local markets.
 It’s where I can see, smell, and hear the bustle of the city and immerse myself in the culture.

-At this market, they hike prices up like, 200 per cent of original cost.
+At this market they hike prices up like, 200 per cent of original cost.
 You have to haggle to get a deal.
 Always cut them down WAY less than asking price.
 You are not going to pay $35 for a beaded bracelet, YOU’RE BETTER THAN THAT!
-Cut the price down to like $5 and work from there.
+Cut the price down to like $2 and work from there.
 You can haggle on a set price and if they don’t budge, perhaps walk away slowly and they might stop you to give what you’re asking.

 The vendors are aggressive so you have to stand your ground, this is where your street skills come into play.